A Local's favourite Volcanic Craters in Iceland

 Kerið crater

-Kerið is a beautiful lake-filled volcanic crater in South-Iceland.
+Kerið is a beautiful volcanic crater in South Iceland, filled with a lake.
 It is an oval scoria crater from a volcanic eruption some 6,500 years ago.

-The colourful Kerið, with colours ranging from the most striking red to black to the most beautiful azure, is 270 m long, 170 m wide and 55 m deep.
-The depth of the lake has been measured ranging from 7-14 metres.
+The colourful Kerið, with colours ranging from the most striking red to black to the most beautiful azure, is 270 m long, 170 m wide, and 55 m deep.

 Regína by Kerið crater S-Iceland